The following are the thermal zones.

 The South Frigid Zone lies between Antarctic Circle (66½0 South) and South Pole (900 South).

-During winter season, the sun does not rise above the horizon for almost six months.
+During the winter season, the sun does not rise above the horizon for almost six months.

 These are the coldest regions of the world.